zainabmirkar/100DaysOfDevOps/Docker/Docker Interview Questions.md

 - What is Docker, and how does it differ from virtualization? <br/>
   - Docker is an open-source platform that allows you to automate the deployment, scaling, and management of applications using containerization.
 It provides an isolated environment called a container that packages the application and its dependencies, making it portable across different environments.
 Docker differs from traditional virtualization in that it does not require a full operating system to be emulated.
-Instead, Docker containers share the host system's kernel, making them lightweight, fast to start, and efficient in resource utilization compared to virtual machines.
 - Instead, Docker containers share the host system's kernel, making them lightweight, fast to start, and efficient in resource utilization compared to virtual machines.
+- VMs can take longer to start and deploy because they involve booting up an entire virtual OS.
+Containers start up quickly since they don't need to boot an entire OS; they use the host OS's kernel.
+- VMs may face compatibility issues when moving between different virtualization platforms.
+They are less portable.
+Containers are highly portable.
+They encapsulate the application and its dependencies, making it easier to move between different environments.
+- Docker Containers: Ideal for microservices architectures, where applications are broken down into small, independent components.
+Virtual Machines: Typically used for running multiple applications with different OS requirements on the same physical server.